chandipriyakatta/assignment2-Katta/README.md

 with my friends.
 I love the feeling of **getting better and better at the game**.
 ---
 ## Hyderabad Badminton Players Club
-1.Nandu Natekar
+1. Nandu Natekar
-2.Pullela Gopichand
+2. Pullela Gopichand
-3.Prakash Padukone
+3. Prakash Padukone
 ## Players of the other team that I like
 * jwala gupta
 * Saina Nehwal